FleekHQ/fleek-docs/docs/hosting/domain-management.md

 Root domain names (space.storage) will ask for an ANAME record, whereas any subdomain or www. domain (like www.space.storage) will use CNAME.

+**What about DNSLink domains?** Those will continue to point to your Fleek-assigned subdomain and a CNAME record, so keep them that way for now.

 **In some providers like Cloudflare**, ANAME records are inputted as CNAME, so verify with your provider's documentation first.
 You might see ANAME records called as ALIAS as well.

 ![](imgs/aname1.png)